MiguelAcostaDelVecchio/MiguelAcostaDelVecchio/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at KBR as a Software Engineer doing Modeling and Simulation in Python and MATLAB
-- 🏫 Graduated from Temple Universtiy in May of 2022 with a Bachelor of Science in Electrical Engineering
+- 🏫 Graduated from Temple University in May of 2022 with a Bachelor of Science in Electrical Engineering
 - 🌱 I’m currently learning SwiftUI
 - 😄 I’m looking to publish an app to the Apple App Store
 - 💬 Ask me about traveling, soccer, iOS developement